Detroit–Windsor tunnel: Traffic

 About 13,000 vehicles a day use the tunnel despite having one lane in each direction and not allowing large trucks.
 Historically, the tunnel carried a smaller amount of commercial traffic than other nearby crossings because of physical and cargo restraints, as well as limits on accessing roadways.
 Passenger automobile traffic on the tunnel increased from 1972, until it peaked in 1999 at just under 10 million vehicle crossings annually.
-After 1999, automobile crossings on tunnel declined, dropping under 5 million for the first time in over three decades in 2007.
+After 1999, automobile crossings through the tunnel declined, dropping under 5 million for the first time in over three decades in 2007.
 Traffic on the tunnel later recovered slightly in the following years when the economy began to improve after 2008.

 Tolls

 Tolls were last increased on the Canadian side in July 2021, 37% for those using Canadian currency and 11% using American currency.
-Standard tolls for non-commercial Canada-bound vehicles are $5 USD and $6.25 CAD; United States-bound tolls are also $5 USD but $6.50 CAD.
+Standard tolls for non-commercial Canada-bound vehicles are US$7.50 and C$7.50; United States-bound tolls are also US$6.75 but C$6.75.
 For frequent crossers, the Nexpress Toll Card for cheaper rates.
 Commercial vehicles and buses are charged higher rates.
 Motorcycles, scooters and bicycles are prohibited.